-Name of support What does it offer Who is it for How is it accessed CAMHS (Children and adolescent mental health service) NHS services that assesses and treat young people with emotional, behavioral or mental health difficulties Students requiring specialist external agency support for their mental health GP referral School referral Healthy families team referral GP Guidance, assessment and access to mental health support including medication Students and parents concerned about their mental health Contact your local surgery Base 51 One to one counselling service and drop in sessions Students requiring counselling Self referral via their website or email counselling@base51.org.uk The Catholic Childrens Society On site CPD for school staff Students experiencing bereavement https://www.cathchild.org.uk/rainbows- bereavment-support-programme/ CGL One to one drug and alcohol misuse support Students experience drug and alcohol misuse Self referral by emailing : nottsyp.admin@cgl.org.uk Cruse bereavement care One to one and group bereavement therapy Students struggling to cope with the loss of a loved one Self referral by calling: 01159244404

-1 T - T - 10 0 11 11 11 11 11 11 11 11 11 11 11 1 Nottinghamshire Women's Aid One to one and group therapy and advice Support for women and young girls who have experienced or are experiencing domestic violence.
+Name of support What does it offer Who is it for How is it accessed CAMHS (Children and adolescent mental health service NHS services that assesses and treat young people with emotional, behavioral or mental health difficulties Students requiring specialist external agency support for their mental health GP referral School referral Healthy families team referral GP Guidance, assessment and access to mental health support including medication Students and parents concerned about their mental health Contact your local surgery Healthy families team One to one guidance based around mental health work with a young person.
+Drop in sessions at schools.
+Students who are experiencing general low mental health but have not met the threshold for specialist services GP referral School referral Self referral Rushcliffe area: Tel: 0115 883 7368 appointments only Tel: 0115 883 7361 advice only Base 51 One to one counselling service and drop in sessions Students requiring counselling Self referral via their website or email counselling@base51.org.uk CGL One to one drug and alcohol misuse support Students experience drug and alcohol misuse Self referral by emailing : nottsyp.admin@cgl.org.uk Cruse bereavement care One to one and group Students struggling to cope with Self referral by calling: 01159244404 bereavement therapy the loss of a loved one Nottinghamshire Women's Aid One to one and group therapy and advice Support for women and young girls who have experienced or are experiencing domestic violence.
 Self referral by calling 01909 533610 Kooth online counselling and emotional well-being platform ., accessible through mobile, tablet and desktop.
 Students wanting online support for their mental health.
-Visit their website: www.kooth.com NottAlone Website with videos and sources of support for teachers, parents and children All https://nottalone.org.uk/?a=pc BeU Notts Website with and sources of support for teachers, parents and children Access to 1:1 counselling for children Parents, Teachers and Pupils https://www.beusupport.co.uk/
+Visit their website: www.kooth.com